Jingyuanisxzs/Flow_Cluster_Tool/README.md

 1. You can see some messages in the terminal.

-2. The application will create corresponding new folders './public/flow_data_Scenario_Year_Version/' if there is no such folder.
-For example, if the omx file is 'flow_matrices_120_2017_1', the folder created should be './public/flow_data_120_2017_1'.

-3. To extract a single .omx file needs 2-3 minutes.
-If you put 10 omx files in the './public/data/' folder, then it will take about 25 minutes to extract all of them.

-4. The App won't extract all .omx files every time.
-As long as the corresponding './public/flow_data_Scenario_Year_Version/' folder exists, the App will ignore that omx file and execute the next one.

 #### 2. Use Google Chrome or Firefox to browse "https://localhost:3000".

-1. During the process of decoding, the webpage won't work.
-2. You need to select a omx file to browse.
+1. To extract a single .omx file needs 2-3 minutes.
+You can put all .omx file into './public/compressed/' folder.
+When the user select a omx file, the app will check whether it has been decoded.
+If it is not, then it will call python code to decode it in another thread.
+The user can still view other omx files without being blocked.

+2. During decoding process, the application will create corresponding a folder './public/uncompressed/flow_data_Scenario_Year_Version/' for the omx file.For example, if the omx file is 'flow_matrices_120_2017_1', the folder created should be './public/uncompressed/flow_data_120_2017_1'.

 ## Current Issues:

 1. Sometimes, when you zoom out very quickly, the webpage may lose all the lines.
 You can run the next iteration to fix it.